RAG Status and Its Crucial Role in Organizational Leadership

 What Does a Red RAG Status Mean?

 Just as red = stop for road traffic systems, so too does it require conscious pause and deliberation when it comes to software project management.
-Projects categorized at the red level are in dire need of attention or they may fail (change course!).
+Projects categorized at the red level are in dire need of attention or they may fail (change course!), especially if they fall outside of acceptable tolerances impacting overall project health, which is why an agile approach might be necessary.
 Typical resource conditions that may indicate a project’s status is red may include the following:

 • Money: The project is nearly exhausting budgets but is far from completion.